Anatta336/workshop-search-performance/readme.md

 If you need to change the ports used, edit the `.env` file.

-You should be able to register a new user and then log in.
+You should be able to either log in as `test@example.com` with `password!.` or register a new user and then log in.

 When the project is no longer needed:
 ```